rd003/blog/content/posts/asynchronous-programming-in-csharp-and-how-is-it-different-from-multithreading.md

 `Asynchronous task` is a **non-blocking** task.
 Main thread goes back to the **thread pool** (and free to do other tasks) when it reaches to await -- and new thread is assigned when wait is complete.

-It is different from the multithreading.
-In multithreding, task is divided between multiple threads.
+It is different from the multi-threading.
+In multi-threding, task is divided between multiple threads.
 Cores of your CPU are utilized.

 ## Analogy